lys200/final_project_py/README.md

-to do in gestion batiment: suppression horaires to do in gestion salles: suppressions salle -> sup horaire to do in gestioncours: suppression cours -> sup horaire
+to do in gestion batiment: suppression horaires to do in gestion salles: suppressions salle -> sup horaire to do in gestioncours: suppression cours -> sup horaire to do in gestioncours: modify duree cours -> modify horaire cours